senziio-admin/python-senziio-ha/README.md

-Support libraries for the Theia device integration with Home Assistant
+Support libraries for the Senziio Theia device integration with Home Assistant